Sima Jiong

-Sima Jiong (司馬冏) (before 283 - 27 Jan 303), courtesy name Jingzhi (景治), formally Prince Wumin of Qi (齊武閔王), was an imperial prince of the Jin dynasty of China.
+Sima Jiong (司馬冏) (before 283 – 27 January 303), courtesy name Jingzhi (景治), formally Prince Wumin of Qi (齊武閔王), was an imperial prince of the Jin dynasty of China.
 He briefly served as Emperor Hui's regent after overthrowing the usurper Sima Lun in May 301.
 He was the fourth of the eight princes commonly associated with the War of the Eight Princes.

 Early career

 Sima Jiong was a son of Sima You, Prince Xian of Qi, the younger brother of Jin Dynasty's founder Emperor Wu, making him Emperor Hui's cousin.
+Jiong was also a paternal grandson of Sima Zhao and Wang Yuanji, and a maternal grandson of Jia Chong and his first wife Li Wan.
 Sima You's abilities were so highly regarded by both his father Sima Zhao and the officials that, at times, he was considered as the proper heir, first for Sima Zhao, then for Emperor Wu.
-After Emperor Wu exiled him from the capital Luoyang in 282, he died in April 283.
+After Emperor Wu exiled him from the capital Luoyang in January 283, he died in April that year.
 Sima Jiong, as the oldest son of his wife Consort Jia Bao, inherited his post, and complained to Emperor Wu about doctors' misdiagnosis.
 (The doctors, who had thought that they would gain Emperor Wu's favor if they informed him that Prince You was healthy (so that he could indeed go to his principality), had minimized the illness that Prince You was suffering.)

 As an imperial prince, Sima Jiong had a sizable number of troops under his command.
-When Sima Lun overthrew Emperor Hui's domineering wife Empress Jia Nanfeng in 300 after she murdered Emperor Hui's crown prince Sima Yu, Sima Jiong was a participant of the coup — despite Empress Jia being his half-maternal-aunt, given that his mother had a feud with Empress Jia.
+When Sima Lun overthrew Emperor Hui's domineering wife Empress Jia Nanfeng in May 300 after she murdered Emperor Hui's crown prince Sima Yu in April, Sima Jiong was a participant of the coup — despite Empress Jia being his half-maternal-aunt, given that his mother had a feud with Empress Jia.
 But Sima Jiong did not receive great rewards afterwards.
 He therefore resented Sima Lun.
 Sima Lun, seeing his resentment, tried to appease him by giving him an important military command—of Xuchang (許昌, in modern Xuchang, Henan).